 When Is The Best Time To Release A Music Video?

 Making a music video for your song is one of the most effective ways to get fans.
 Finding elements of the content material that make for exciting, vibrant visuals can be a huge amplifier for your releases.

 One of the most impactful events to plan is hosting a video premiere.
 This can be a do-it-yourself event utilizing tools such as creating a Facebook Event, setting up a YouTube premiere, or using a service like Veeps or Bandsintown to talk about it like you would a live show.

-The other option is to find a video marketing service like HIP Video Promo who can help you navigate a bigger press splash for its premiere with music promotion.
+The other option when it comes to the time to release music is to find a video marketing service like HIP Video Promo which can help you navigate a bigger press splash for its premiere with music promotion.

 Whatever the marketing path, the video should be timed around the release of the song on streaming services.
 Some marketing pros think the single and video should premiere at the same time.
 Others (like me!) prefer releasing the audio version of the song first.

 This gives fans a chance to form their own opinions about its meaning.
 And allows the video release to help tell the artistic point of view of the song through a strong visual.

 As Killer Mike of the incredible band Run The Jewels says, ‘Plot, plan, strategize, organize, and mobilize’.
 Once you’ve got the music ready for release to the masses, take the time to give it the best chance for an audience.

 To summarize, before you release your music you should ask yourself the following questions: